Looking for some new accounting books? We’ve got a few suggestions.

 If this book sounds like a textbook, it is.
 But that’s what’s so great about it—the authors present fundamental accounting concepts in a clear and succinct manner.

-The Smartest Guys in the Room: The Amazing Rise and Scandalous Fall of Enron by Bethany McLean and Peter Elkind
+No. 5: The Smartest Guys in the Room: The Amazing Rise and Scandalous Fall of Enron by Bethany McLean and Peter Elkind

 It’s the most famous and most complete book about one of the most notorious corporate scandals of all time.
-This classic is still worth a read (or re-read) for anybody who wants to walk through a massive case of fraud.
+This classic is still worth a read (or re-read) for anyone who wants to walk through a massive case of fraud.